Full Scale

 Challenge #2: Working Alone or in a Team

-Some popular apps have been made by individuals, but the majority of the top apps are created by teams.
-Working alone or working with a team both have their perks and downsides.
+Individuals have created some popular apps, but most of the top apps are created by teams.
+Working alone or with a team has its perks and downsides.

-If you work alone, you get to decide how to implement things; You know everything about the app and understand it 100%.
-The upsides of working in a team include wider knowledge, experience, and expertise; different ideas, perspectives, and opinions.
+If you work alone, you decide how to implement things.
+You know everything about the app and understand it 100%.
+The upsides of working in a team include wider knowledge, experience, and expertise, as well as different ideas, perspectives, and opinions.

-In most cases, a team can make more effective decisions than an individual.
+A team can usually make more effective decisions than an individual.
 Teammates can utilize their strengths to develop the app faster and more efficiently.

 If you have a team of expert Java developers and your task is to create an app that enables its users to locate and rate cheesecakes from all over the world, which programming language should you use to create the app?
 The most apparent answer would be “Java”, but the more likely answer would be “that depends”.